 - Planning — Because of its name, the script is obviously the source of words for any reporters, announcers, or actors in your video.
 But it's also the roadmap that you'll use to lay out those words with the visuals and plan your production, fleshing out the vision so you can make changes to your drafts long before you ever shoot or edit them.

-- Efficiency — If everybody understands how to read and visualize a script while it's in progress, it becomes a powerfully effective way to share the vision, get critiques, and discuss corrections.
+- Efficiency — If everybody understands how to read and visualize a script while it's in progress, it becomes an effective way to share the vision, gather critiques, and discuss corrections.
 Even in our "unscripted" videos, a draft script is an efficient way to share and discuss the messaging and structure, and plans for execution.

 - Estimating — It even serves as a benchmark to help you estimate the timing of your video.
-Most script templates I've used work out to around 30 seconds per page, although different templates and different ways of using them will vary.
+Most scripts in this template result in about 30 seconds per page, although different templates and different ways of using them will vary.

-- Execution — Once the scripting is complete, it becomes the roadmap for execution — a common touchpoint for communicating the vision, whether that's to actors, announcers, videographers or editors.
+- Execution — Once the scripting is complete, it becomes the roadmap for execution — a common touchpoint for communicating the vision to on camera and voice talent, videographers or editors.
 It lays out how every word, every shot, and everything else in your video should come together.

 Pro Tip: Although the script is a valuable tool to bring together all three columns in your production — video, audio, and graphics — it can also be a tool to analyze how well each of those will work on their own.
 Read down the "audio" column to see whether your messaging works for somebody who's not paying attention to the video, the "video" column for somebody who doesn't hear the audio on social media

-Using a video script template works for long videos as well as short ones, it works for documentaries and music videos, and we used a similar format for news stories when I was at WCCO-TV.
+Using a video script template works for long videos as well as short ones, it works for documentaries and music videos, and we used a similar format for news stories when I was at WCCO-TV, our local Minneapolis news station.
 If you're working on a video project and don't have your own video script template, download ours.
-I guarantee it will help you organize the project and communicate better with the editor.
+I guarantee it will help you organize the project and improve communication with all stakeholders.